-What Are My Rights as an Animal Bite Victim in Nashville?
+What Are My Rights as a Dog Bite Victim in Nashville?

 Even though most Nashville families see their pets as part of the family, owners have to accept that animal behaviors are subject to sudden changes.
 Sometimes, pet owners don’t even know what causes a trigger in their animal.
 It only takes one attack to seriously maim or kill a person.
 An animal doesn’t have to have shown signs of violence in the past to pose a threat to vulnerable humans.
 Don’t hesitate to contact our Nashville wrongful death lawyers if your loved one was killed by someone’s dog.

 Tennessee has strict laws for dog bite injuries, under certain circumstances.
 If a dog was under reasonable control, and not escaped or running free, the owner is still responsible for any injuries or damages that resulted from the pet.
 Whether the attack occurred on public or private property, the owner of the dog must pay for any damages the victim suffered.

 - For a police or military dog acting to prevent an attack.

 - If the attack occurred on noncommercial property owned or leased by the dog owner (residential exclusion).